algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ![](../img/search-eytzinger-prefetch.svg)

-This trick allows us to overlap 4 requests at a time.
-We are trading off memory bandwidth for latency.

-Note that the last prefetch is not needed, and may be even outside of the memory region allocated for the program.
-On most modern CPUs, invalid prefetch instructions get converted into no-ops, but on some platforms this may cause a slowdown.

-Hardware prefetching will fetch its neighbours:
+What we essentially do is we hide the latency by prefetching 4 steps ahead; if the compute didn't matter, we would expect a ~4x speedup.
+We can also try to prefetch further than that, and we don't even have to use more prefetch instructions for that — we can request only the first cache line and rely on the hardware to prefetch its neighbors:

 ```c++
 __builtin_prefetch(t + k * 32);
 ```

+It may or may not improve actual performance — it heavily depends on the hardware.

+Also, note that the last few prefetch requests are actually not needed, and in fact, they may be even be outside of the memory region allocated for the program.
+On most modern CPUs, invalid prefetch instructions get converted into no-ops, so it isn't a problem, but on some platforms this may cause a slowdown, so it may make sense, for example, to split off the last ~4 iterations from the loop to try to remove them.

 ### Removing the Last Branch

-The finishing touch.
+Just the finishing touch.
 Did you notice the bumpiness of eytzinger search?
 This isn't random noise — let's zoom in:

 ![](../img/search-eytzinger-small.svg)

-There is a period of a power of two and The running time is ~10ns higher for.

-These 10ns are the mispredicted branches for arrays.
-The last branch, to be exact.
+The latency is ~10ns higher for the array sizes in the form of $1.5 \cdot 2^k$.
+These are mispredicted branches from the loop itself — the last branch, to be exact.
+When the array size is far from a power of two, it is hard to predict whether the loop will make $\lfloor \log_2 n \rfloor$ or $\lfloor \log_2 n \rfloor + 1$ iterations, so we have a 50% change to suffer exactly one branch mispredict.

+We can get rid of that last branch by always executing a constant minimum number of iterations and then using predication to optionally make the last comparison against some dummy element that is guaranteed to be less than $x$ and will be canceled:

 ```c++
 t[0] = -1; // an element that is less than x